IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2021-08-25-Connecting the Dots: A Knowledgeable Path Generator for Commonsense Question Answering.md

 ---
 <br>

-### Connecting the Dots: A Knowledgeable Path Generator for Commonsense Question Answering

 ## Paper contribution
 -  It is proposed to learn a multi-hop knowledge path generator dynamically to generate structured evidence based on the problem.
 -  The generator is based on a pre-trained language model, and uses a large amount of unstructured knowledge stored in the language model to supplement the incompleteness of the knowledge base.